Russian economy stagnates in November - on track to recession in 2015

 "In general the picture is still of an economy that is stagnating rather than collapsing," Liza Ermolenko, emerging markets economist at Capital Economics in London, said in a note.

-"The key point however is that these data predate the recent collapse in the ruble.
-The full effect of the recent events on the Russian economy will only start to show up in activity data next year, but the short point is that Russia is heading for a deep recession in 2015."

-The ruble, which fell against the dollar by as much as 20 percent at one point earlier this week, is now trading some 45 percent lower for the year to date.
+The rouble, which fell against the dollar by as much as 20 percent at one point earlier this week, is now trading some 45 percent lower for the year to date.

-This poses a major challenge for President Vladimir Putin whose popularity, based partly on providing stability and prosperity, is at risk from the ruble fall damaging Russia's credibility among investors.

 Weak oil prices, combined with Western sanctions imposed on Russia for its role in the Ukraine crisis, have significantly limited access to foreign funds, creating concerns that many heavy-leveraged companies may not be able to repay their debts.